david-fong/okiidoku/cpp/src/solvent_lib/equiv/readme.md

 Notable properties:

-- no brute forcing / guess-and-check.
+- no "brute forcing" / "guess-and-check".
 - default to factoring as many cells as possible into the sorting bases, and only factoring them out when necessary to break ties instead of vice versa.
+- TODO what is the time complexity?

 Note that there are many possible variations on the calculations / measures used in my algorithm that can just as well canonicalize.
 I made decisions according to the above goals.

 The end result of the specific choices made is that:

-- Labels are given such that lower valued labels "play favourites".
-  (they will cohabit atoms with some label values more than others).
+- Labels are given such that lower valued labels "play favourites". (they will cohabit atoms with some label values more than others).
-- The placement of labels is such that lines that spread their larger values across blocks will be closer to the top and left, with chutes following a derived, similar rule.
+- Instances of favouritism will be more concentrated at the top and left of the grid.

+This may help with solving- labelling and positioning are "sorted" to specific relationship patterns.